RusMarcel/Examen_final_IT_Factory_ST3/testare_manuala_jira_toolshop.md

 You can find the full set of test conditions toghether with all the test cases in the following paragraph.

 ### 1.4 Test Design

 Functional test cases were created in Zephyr Squad based on the analysis of the specifications.
-The test cases can be accessed here (inserati linkul catre fisierul cu testele, in format pdf, word sau csv)
+The test cases can be accessed here

 ### 1.5 Test Implementation
 The following elements are needed to be ready before the test execution phase begins: